 It’s really easy to step onto the station and stand on the opposite end to where your carriage ends up.

 Then, it’s a mad rush to run to your carriage and sometimes the trains don’t stop for too long!

 Make sure you ask one of the station masters or the people who are waiting for the train too.

 They can help you to stand in the right place.

 8. Watch your legs if they’re hanging out of the train

-I also had a cricket nose dive into my face when I was sat in the doorway!
-Haha, it took be by complete surprise.
+I also had a cricket nose dive into my face when I was sitting in the doorway!
+Haha, it took me by complete surprise.

 9. If you only do one train journey, let Ella to Kandy be it